ptheodoni/ptheodoni.github.io/_pages/about.md

 Hi there fellow human.. or are you not?

- I'm Yotta, from Athens, Greece; a physicist, theoretical & computational neuroscientist with a strong interest in philosophy.
+ I'm Yotta, from Athens, Greece; a physicist, theoretical & computational cognitive neuroscientist with a strong interest in philosophy.

 Currently, I am